awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 Lightsail plans are billed on an on\-demand hourly rate, so you pay only for what you use\.
 For every Lightsail plan you use, we charge you the fixed hourly price, up to the maximum monthly plan cost\.
 The least expensive Lightsail plan starts at $0\.0047 USD/hour \($3\.50 USD/month\)\.
 Lightsail plans that include a Windows Server license start at $0\.01075 USD/hour \($8 USD/month\)\.

 **When am I getting charged for a plan?**
-Your Lightsail instances are charged only when they're in the running or stopped state\.
-If you delete your Lightsail instance before the end of the month, we only charge you a prorated cost, based on the total number of hours that you used your Lightsail instance\.
-For example, if you use the least expensive Lightsail plan for 100 hours in a month, you will be charged 67 cents \(100\*0\.0067\)\.
+Lightsail instances and managed databases incur charges until they are deleted\.
+If you delete your Lightsail instance or managed database before the end of the month, we only charge you a prorated cost, based on the total number of hours that you used your Lightsail instance or managed database for that month\.
+For example, if you use the least expensive Lightsail instance plan for 100 hours in a month, you will be charged 46 cents \(100\*0\.0046\)\.

 **Can I try Lightsail instances for free?**
 Yes\!
 Whether you're an existing or new AWS customer, you get 750 hours of free usage of the $3\.50 USD Lightsail plan for free\.
 You also can try Lightsail plans that include a Windows Server license for free using the $8 USD Windows plan\.